vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

   There are multiple reasons for why this would occur, but `vinegar kill` will suffice in order to fix the issue.

+- ### Flatpak unable to use Wine builds outside of the filesystem

+  By default flatpak can only access files in its filesystem so you need to override it with `flatpak override --user --filesystem=path/to/winebuild`

 - ### Shortcuts for Roblox App/Studio not appearing

   This usually happens with the Vinegar Flatpak.
 The fix is rebooting the system.